jtphan-asu/prompto/BuildInstructions.md

 .jsx is Javascript XML which makes it easier to add HTML to react

-//Inside tailwin.config.js add paths to the files that will use Tailwind CSS class names
+//Inside tailwind.config.js add paths to the files that will use Tailwind CSS class names

+//layout.jsx has metadata and contains RootLayout HTML

+// page.jsx is what will Render our Home page

+** Run npm run dev to test web application**